Code-Institute-Submissions/how-do-you-do/README.md

 # how-do-you-do
-Learn English | Fast & Easy

-#### First milestone project @CodeInstitute

-Using HTML and CSS only.

-### Created with hope to help people to:

-* find more job opportunities

-* become better educated

-* easily travel anywhere in the world

-* know the global language

-* improve confidence

-* date more people ... :wink:

-### By giving them opportunity to learn English in fast and easy way.
+ A place that will help you to find more job opportunities, become better educated, easily travel anywhere in the world, know the global language,improve confidence and date more people ... :wink: ...

+ by  teaching you  English online.

 ## Table of Contents